 We’re testing a state-of-the-art street lighting system comprising light-emitting diode (LED) street lights and wireless monitoring and control equipment.
 The new remote controls and ultra-efficient LED fixtures, which replace high-pressure sodium street light fixtures, have been installed in these neighborhoods:

 Our public survey period ended at close of business on February 24, 2014.
 Many, many thanks to everyone who participated in the online survey and live demonstration events.
-We’ll post the survey results to this web page in the spring of 2014.
+You can read a comprehensive analysis of the survey results here.

 Residents and businesses in the test areas were briefed on the installations during community meetings last winter.
 The new, ultra-efficient LED street lights will consume 50% less energy and burn three-to-four times longer than existing lamps.
 In addition, the LED’s will be: